 - Construction companies

 Learn From the Best

 Our faculty are accomplished.
 Several are highly regarded as experts and have been recognized with notable honors and awards.
-And with a low student-to-faculty ratio, you'll be sure to receive an excellent education in the mechanical engineering program.
+And with a low student-to-faculty ratio, you'll be sure to receive an excellent education in the Civil Engineering program.

 Outside the Classroom

-At Wayne State College, you’ll have opportunities to enhance your education in the mechanical engineering program by participating in clubs, organizations, internships, and more.
+At Wayne State College, you’ll have opportunities to enhance your education in the Civil Engineering program by participating in clubs, organizations, internships, and more.